-i.
-If the respondent accepts responsibility for all alleged violations, the COD Chair may convene a sanctioning panel, which may assign any sanctions available.

-ii.
-A sanctioning panel consists of four members: a student, a Dean's Representative, a faculty member who can also be either the Chair or Associate Chair, and a fourth member of the COD.

-iii.
-See Section XV for specific rules and procedures regarding sanctioning panels involving sexual misconduct, intimate partner violence, and stalking.
+- i.
+If the respondent accepts responsibility for all alleged violations, the COD Chair may convene a sanctioning panel, which may assign any sanctions available. - ii.
+A sanctioning panel consists of four members: a student, a Dean or Vice Chancellor's Representative, a faculty member who can also be either the Chair or Associate Chair, and a fourth member of the COD. - iii.
+See Section XV for specific rules and procedures regarding sanctioning panels involving complaints of sexual misconduct, sexual harassment, intimate partner violence, and stalking that do not meet the definition of Title IX Sexual Harassment.
+Sanctioning panels are not available for resolving complaints of Title IX Sexual Harassment.